Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Introduction

-Our main focus here is the crucial and nontrivial class of transient process known as thermal relaxation, which is a fundamental class of physical processes that is ubiquitous in the real world and has many applications in different fields \cite{23NJP_DPT}.
-Interestingly, thermal relaxation phenomena are complex and varied even under Markov approximations.
+\normalcolor{Our main focus here is on a crucial and nontrivial class of transient processes known as thermal relaxation.
+This fundamental class of physical processes is ubiquitous in the real world and has numerous applications across various fields} \cite{23NJP_DPT}.
+Interestingly, thermal relaxation phenomena are \normalcolor{complex} and varied even under Markov approximations.
 Typical examples are dynamical phase transitions \cite{22PRL_DynamicalPT,23NJP_DPT}, anomalous relaxation like Mpemba effect \cite{lu2017nonequilibrium} and asymmetric relaxation from different directions \cite{20PRL_FUphill,21PRR_Equidistant,21PRR_Asymmetry}.
 One of the central quantities in thermal relaxation is its time-scale of convergence, which has been intensively studied.
-A well-developed theory on that is the spectral gap theory, which says that the relaxation time-scale is typically characterized by the spectral gap of the generator of dynamics in the large time regime.
-Around the spectral gap, some important frameworks on metastability \cite{01PRE_Meta,16PRE_Metastable,16PRL_Meta,21PRR_MetaMany,21PRR_Metastable} and Mpemba effect \cite{lu2017nonequilibrium,klich2019mpemba,kumar2020exponentially,santos2020mpemba,gal2020precooling,baity2019mpemba,21PRL_Qmpemba,Busiello_2021,21PRR_Equidistant} have been established, which mainly focus on the large time limit.
-However, there are much fewer works concentrating on the entire time region of relaxation processes \cite{2022Symmetrized}.
-In particular, general relations between the relaxation timescale and thermodynamic irreversibility that can hold any time in relaxation processes remain unclear.
+A well-developed theory on that is the spectral gap theory, which says that the relaxation timescale is typically characterized by the spectral gap of the generator of dynamics in the large time regime.
+Around the spectral gap, some important frameworks on metastability \cite{01PRE_Meta,16PRE_Metastable,16PRL_Meta,21PRR_MetaMany,21PRR_Metastable} and Mpemba effect \cite{lu2017nonequilibrium,klich2019mpemba,kumar2020exponentially,santos2020mpemba,gal2020precooling,baity2019mpemba,21PRL_Qmpemba,Busiello_2021,21PRR_Equidistant,23PRR_bao,bao25prl_accelerate} have been established, which mainly focus on the large time limit.
+However, there are much fewer works concentrating on the \normalcolor{entire} time region of relaxation processes \cite{2022Symmetrized}. \normalcolor{In particular, general principles that constrain the behaviors of instantaneous irreversibility (entropy production rate, EPR) and the relaxation timescale, applicable at any time during relaxation processes, remain to be investigated.}